AKotov-dev/TOTPgen/README.md

 **Important:** for the program to work correctly, the time on the local computer must be accurate.

 After launch, create an entry by clicking the `+` button.
-Enter the Record `Name`, the secret key that was issued to you on the site and click the `Apply` button.
+Enter the Record `Name`, the secret `Key` that was issued to you on the site and click the `Apply` button.
 Now click the `TOTP` button and receive a password to enter into the site; it will be copied to the clipboard.
 Depending on your requirements, you can double-click on the entry (or press `F4` on your keyboard, see tooltips) and change the parameters.

 ![](https://github.com/AKotov-dev/TOTPgen/blob/main/Screenshot1.png)